dwhieb/dissertation/README.md

 When scripting with JavaScript, I find it significantly easier to work with data in <abbr title='JavaScript Object Notation'>JSON</abbr> (JavaScript Object Notation) format rather than raw text files.
 JSON is a simple text format that is highly human-readable, and can be natively parsed by every major programming language.
 As such it has become the standard data interchange format for the modern web.
 More information about the JSON format can be found [here][JSON].
 More details about the use of JSON format for linguistic data can be found [here][Daffodil].

 To convert the MASC data to JSON format, I wrote a small JavaScript script which traverses a data directory for `.conll` files, and converts them to a JSON file where each word in the corpus is represented by a single JSON object.
-That JSON object contains the following fields:
+That JSON object contains the following fields (note that the original CoNLL files contained more fields than this, but with irrelevant data):

   - ID
   - startIndex